iDentitY4/BatteryInfo/README.md

   - time since last charge

 Bugs:
-  - not handling for PCs without a battery, programm will crash
-  - Yes, same bug - No, I haven't learned.
+  - The Context Menu text will sometimes be over 64 characters long, which causes a crash